-Question 6 Financial Statement Purpose (Approximate word count: 15-25 words) Principles and Procedures for Preparation (Approximate word count: 15-75 words) a) Balance sheet This statement summarises all the assets (what the business owns) and all the liabilities (what the business owes) at a particular point in time.
-Use a balance sheet template to outline the businesses assets and liabilities Subtract the liabilities from the assets to calculate the Owner's equity.
+Question 6 Financial Statement Purpose (Approximate word count: Principles and Procedures for Preparation 15-25 words) (Approximate word count: 15-75 words) a) Balance sheet This statement summarises all the assets (what the business owns) and all the liabilities (what the business owes) at a particular point in time.
+Use a balance sheet template to outline the business assets and liabilities Subtract the liabilities from the assets to calculate the Owner's equity.
 Assets = Liabilities + Owner's Equity b) Cash flow statement It shows the cash inflows and outflows that occurred during the reporting period.
-Use a cashflow template to outline the businesses inflow of cash from sales and other sources and cash outflows over a given period Determine the starting cash balance of the business at the beginning of the period Calculate the total cash inflows from your business activities Calculate the total cash outflows from your business activities Subtract the cash outflows from the cash inflows to determine the ending cash balance c) Income statement (Profit and Loss Statement) It is used to show revenues, expenses, and profits/losses generated during the reporting period.
+Use a cashflow template to outline the business inflow of cash from sales and other sources and cash outflows over a given period Determine the starting cash balance of the business at the beginning of the period Calculate the total cash inflows from your business activities Calculate the total cash outflows from your business activities Subtract the cash outflows from the cash inflows to determine the ending cash balance c) Income statement (Profit and Loss Statement) It shows revenues, expenses, and profits/losses generated during the reporting period.
 Use a Profit and Loss Statement template to outline the total revenue, cost of goods sold (COGS) and operating expenses for the business during the reporting period Subtract the cost of goods sold (COGs) from the revenue to calculate the gross profit from the sales.
-Subtract the operating expenses from the gross profit to calculate the Net profit/(loss) d) Financial plans Financial Plans are essential to make sure the business idea will cover costs, make a profit and help the business owner(s) achieve their financial goals.
+Subtract the operating expenses from the gross profit to calculate the Net profit/(loss) d) Financial plans Financial plans are essential to ensure that the business idea will cover costs, make a profit, and help the business owner(s) achieve its financial goals.
 The Financial Plan is created after the marketing, production, purchasing and people plans have been completed as part of a business planning process.
-The components of the Financial Plan are created in the following order: Your financial goals Start-up costs Borrowing requirements Operating expenses forecast Cost of Goods (COGs) Sales Forecast Cash flow forecast Profit and Loss statement Break-even analysis Credit management e) Financial reports The purpose of financial reports (also referred to as financial statements or finance report) is to provide detailed information about the business.
+The components of the Financial Plan are created in the following order: Your financial goals Start-up costs Borrowing requirements Operating expenses forecast Cost of Goods (COGs) Sales Forecast Cash flow forecast Profit and Loss statement Break-even analysis Credit management e) Financial reports The purpose of financial reports (also referred to as financial statements or finance reports) is to provide detailed information about the business.
 Create a Profit and Loss Statement Create a Cash flow statement Create a Balance Sheet

-In your own words, briefly provide a brief explanation for each of the accounting terminology listed in the table below required when planning finances for new business ventures.
+In your own words, briefly explain each accounting terminology listed in the table below that is required when planning finances for new business ventures.

-Students must complete the table below with the required information, meeting word count requirements, as per sample answer provided below.
+Students must complete the table below with the required information, meeting word count requirements per the sample answer provided below.

-Question 7 Accounting terminology Explanation (Approximate word count:10-25 words) Assets Assets describe everything that a business owns and uses in order to operate.
-Liabilities Liabilities describe everything that the business owes (for example bank loans, taxes owed etc.) Break-even point The exact point when a business' income equals its expenses.
+Question 7 Accounting terminology Explanation (Approximate word count:10-25 words) Assets Assets describe everything that a business owns and uses to operate.
+Liabilities Liabilities describe everything that the business owes (for example bank loans, taxes owed, etc.) Break-even point The exact point when a business' income equals its expenses.
 Net Profit The total gross profit minus all business expenses.
 Also known as the bottom line.
 Cost of Goods Sold (COGS) The total cost of all labour and materials (direct costs) required to provide the products and services that your customer buys.
 Capital Expenditure (CapEx) Money used to buy or upgrade assets such as machinery, computers and real estate.